 8. Pixxel (India, EU Presence via ESA Partnerships) — Hyperspectral Imaging Pioneer

-Pixxel is bringing hyperspectral imaging from space into the commercial mainstream.
-The company’s Firefly constellation of 6 satellites captures imagery across 150+ spectral bands at 5m resolution, a capability that goes far beyond what traditional multispectral satellites can detect.
-While most optical satellites capture 4-8 spectral bands, Pixxel’s hyperspectral sensors can identify specific minerals, detect crop stress at the biochemical level, monitor water quality parameters, and map industrial pollutants with a precision that multispectral data simply cannot match.
+Pixxel is making hyperspectral imaging from space a commercial reality.
+The Firefly constellation of 6 satellites captures imagery across 150+ spectral bands at 5m resolution.
+That’s a different world from traditional multispectral satellites, which typically capture 4-8 bands.
+With 150+ bands, you can identify specific minerals, detect crop stress at the biochemical level, measure water quality parameters, and map industrial pollutants with a precision that multispectral data just can’t reach.

-Pixxel has cultivated strong European ties through ESA partnerships and is actively serving customers across the continent.
-The company’s Aurora processing platform provides analysis-ready data products and AI-powered analytics built specifically for hyperspectral data.
+The company has built strong European ties through ESA partnerships and already serves customers across the continent.
+Its Aurora processing platform delivers analysis-ready data products and AI-powered analytics designed specifically for hyperspectral data.

 Key strengths: